11 Tips To Speed Up Your Magento eCommerce Site

 - Image Optimizer ( From Magento)

 Ecommerce store owners involve various kinds of content types that need to be delivered faster to your visitors.
 The simplest way to achieve a speed mark in a Magento store is to integrate a content delivery network.
-The CDN usually reduces load time by serving the elements ( such as product description, images) from different locations around the globe.
+The CDN usually reduces load time by serving the elements ( such as product descriptions, and images) from different locations around the globe.
 This will help in delivering them much faster to the shoppers.

 KeyCDN offers the simplest integration with both HTTP and HTTPS configuration to the Magento store.